top of page

 Cognitive Behavioral Therapy (CBT) is the modality I primarily work in.
 This approach focuses on identifying the thoughts and behaviors that are contributing to distress and developing more adaptive alternatives.
 In my work I like to utilize behaviors especially, because we learn fastest by doing and this is often an effective way to change stubborn beliefs that have held us back.
 Acceptance and Commitment Therapy (ACT) focuses on identifying values to guide treatment and defusing negative thoughts and emotions by using mindfulness and acceptance.

-I utilize these and other evidence-based treatments that I have received specialized training in, including Exposure and Response Prevention (ERP), Dialectical Behavior Therapy (DBT), Prolonged Exposure for PTSD (PE), Emotion Focused Therapy (EFT), and CBT-Insomnia.
+I utilize these and other evidence-based treatments in my practice; including Exposure and Response Prevention (ERP), Dialectical Behavior Therapy (DBT), Prolonged Exposure for PTSD (PE), Emotion Focused Therapy (EFT), and CBT-Insomnia.

 My work often starts with concrete goals.
 My patients usually have something specific in mind, such as an issue that is holding them back at work or stress that is getting between them and loved ones.
 Together we work on ways to help a person change what is in their control, their own thoughts and behaviors, to get them towards the life they want to be living. â€‹â€‹